-This award recognises schools working in partnership with other public sector bodies (local authority, police, NHS or Fire Service) on projects that bring specific benefits to the local community.
+This award recognises schools working in partnership with the community and other public sector bodies on projects that bring specific benefits to the local community.

 Wrenbury Primary School, Cheshire

 A partnership between Wrenbury Primary School, Wrenbury Medical Practice and Wrenbury Nursing Home involved Year 4 children visiting a Medical Practice to promote awareness about immunisation in their local community.
 Wrenbury Nursing Home also provided the children with personal stories of life pre-vaccination from some of the residents.
 The school followed their immunisation activity up by presenting what the children had learnt to parents and grandparents at their Summer term Sharing Afternoon.
 The children involved then went on to lead an assembly on the importance of immunisation.